Still, even though the Apple Watch is more widely available, it doesn’t mean fitness users won’t have a good time with Apple’s wearable.

-Still, given that the Apple Watch is more widely available, that doesn’t mean fitness users won’t have a good time with Apple’s wearable.
-For example, the company introduced the Workout Buddy feature with watchOS 26, which functions as an AI coach providing important information about your exercise session.
-Users can also enjoy Apple Fitness+, available not only on iPhone, iPad and Apple TV, but also on the watch with programs such as “Time to Walk”, “Time to Run” and guided meditations.
+For example, the company introduced the Workout Buddy feature with watchOS 26, which serves as an AI coach, providing key information about your exercise session.
+Users can also enjoy Apple Fitness+, available not only on iPhone, iPad, and Apple TV, but also on the watch with programs such as “Time to Walk”, “Time to Run,” and guided meditations.

 Still, Garmin is often considered the best option for athletes, especially if they don’t have an iPhone, because the Apple Watch is entirely dependent on the Apple platform.